open-pioneer/trails-core-packages/src/packages/http/README.md

 This package provides the `HttpService`, which can be used to request resources over HTTP.

-## Quick start
+## Usage

-Reference the interface `http.HttpService` from your service:
+To use the HTTP service, reference the interface `http.HttpService` from your service as in the following sample:

 ```js
 // build.config.mjs